Import your first component

 06 - Select the args that should make variants

-Check which args you want for your component, that’s what will make your Figma component come with variants mapped to the corresponding properties.
+Check the boxes for the Args you want for your component.
+These are what will make your Figma component come with variants mapped to the corresponding properties.

 Select the args to create variants for